-The Social on Henry refreshes life into the and the unintentional 'social hub', where ARCHITECTURE - MULTIPLE HOUSING Heritage listed West end of Fremantle by this materiality comes to the forefront. the careful consideration of natural light and ventilation, juxtaposed against the level, galvanised steel walkways provide backdrop of the existing Fremantle Workers a backdrop to the unexpected lush and Social Club and surrounding heritage buildings.
+The Social on Henry refreshes life into the and the unintentional 'social hub', where the careful consideration of natural light and ventilation, juxtaposed against the level, galvanised steel walkways provide backdrop of the existing Fremantle Workers a backdrop to the unexpected lush and Social Club and surrounding heritage buildings.
 Small but generous interventions these walkways provide glimpses across to the retained façade at the street and the heritage roofscape and to the harbour the simple modernist proportioned façade beyond, providing intimate moments of disguise the surprisingly large footprint.